neilgupta/researchexplained/README.md

 ## Contributing

 If you find an error in one of our summaries, please open a pull request or issue!
-You can also email contact@researchexplained.org or tweet [@researchexplain](https://twitter.com/researchexplain)
+You can also [contact us directly](https://researchexplained.org/contact)

 All rights reserved.